 Conducting ex-post Reviews.

 EU access to project documents.
-The Bank will allow the EC, OLAF33 and the European Court of Auditors to conduct on-the-spot checks on the use made of EU contributions on the grounds of supporting accounting documents and any other documents related to the financing of the project.
+The Bank will allow the EC, OLAF and the European Court of Auditors to conduct on-the-spot checks on the use made of EU contributions on the grounds of supporting accounting documents and any other documents related to the financing of the project.
 These desk-reviews and on-the-spot checks can occur at the Bank’s offices and the Executing Agency.
 The European Commission shall inform the Bank of the planned on-the-spot missions by agents appointed by the European Commission in due time in order to ensure that adequate procedural matters are agreed upon in advance, and the Bank will communicate to PCJ.
 These verification visits may be conducted at Bank offices or PCJ Offices.

 Execution mechanism.
 The programme execution structure will be composed of the EA, a Programme Steering Committee (PSC) and a PEU which will be established within the PCJ and will execute the programme.
 The PSC, chaired by the PCJ, and comprising representatives from PCJ, MSET, NWA, Ministry of Agriculture, Ministry of Education, Ministry of Health, National Environment and Planning Agency as well as representatives from statutory organizations, will be formed to provide strategic direction, and technical oversight of the programme and the PEU.